Want to create your Digital Advance Care Plan? click here to get started.

 If a copy of your Advance Care Plan is not immediately available in the event of an emergency, a health practitioner may need to administer life-saving measures until they can contact your next of kin.
 It is therefore crucial to ensure your loved ones are aware of your Advance Care Plan and understand its contents.

-Touchstone’s Advance Care Plan is intended for use in Australia only.
+Advance Care Plan’s that are uploaded or created and shared on Touchstone Life Care software are intended for use in Australia only.
 It would be up to health practitioners or carers overseas to decide how much they rely on your Advance Care Plan in the event you lose decision-making capacity.

 If you intend to relocate overseas, we recommend you speak to a doctor or lawyer locally about how to make an Advance Care Plan.